axeltechtips/axeltechtips/README.md

 🚀 As the founder of Liberty Browser 🌐, I'm on a mission to redefine the browsing experience.
 Join me in shaping the future of the web!

-💡 When I'm not immersed in Liberty Browser, I enjoy diving into side projects that challenge and inspire me.
+💡 When I'm not immersed in Liberty Browser, I enjoy diving into side projects that challenge and inspire me like VoxelChat!

 🔧 Tech stack: Python 🐍, JavaScript (including frameworks like React), and HTML/CSS for front-end magic.